National Sports Center

 The National Sports Center (NSC) is a multi-sport complex located in Blaine, Minnesota.
-Its 600 acre site includes a soccer stadium, over 50 full-sized soccer fields, a golf course, a meeting and convention facility, and an eight-sheet ice rink, the Super Rink.
+Its 600 acre site includes a soccer stadium, over 50 full-sized soccer fields, a golf course, a meeting and convention facility, an eight-sheet ice rink (the Super Rink), and a baseball stadium currently under construction.
 The National Sports Center has hosted numerous National and World Championship events in soccer, hockey, figure skating, short track speedskating, broomball, rugby, ultimate frisbee and lacrosse.
 The National Sports Center opened in 1990 after 1987 legislature created the Minnesota Amateur Sports Commission (MASC) and appropriated $14.7 million for the construction of the NSC.
 The facility has over 3.8 million visitors annually, making it the most-visited sports facility in the state of Minnesota.

 The Herb Brooks Foundation, the foundation created by the hockey coach's family, has partnered with the National Sports Center to develop the Herb Brooks Training Center, a dryland and ice hockey training facility that is part of the Super Rink.
 Currently the space is leased to partner organization who trains youth both on and off the ice surface.

-Each July, the National Sports Center plays host to USA CUP, the largest soccer tournament in the Western Hemisphere with over 1,100 teams and participants from 19 countries.
+Each July, the National Sports Center plays host to USA Cup, the largest soccer tournament in the Western Hemisphere with over 1,100 teams and participants from 19 countries.